I'm worried about my child, what can I do?

 What You Can Do To Help With Separation Anxiety:

-•If they continue to feel overwhelmed after the first few weeks of school, encourage them to make an appointment at the Counseling and Testing Center (745-3159).
+- If they continue to feel overwhelmed after the first few weeks of school, encourage them to make an appointment at the Counseling & Testing Center (270 745-3159).
 Generally after just a few sessions, students come to feel more comfortable at college.